breck7/scrollsdk/faq.md

 If you'd prefer to wait until most of the details are settled, 2020 is probably a better time to start using it.

+#### How can I help?

+Thank you for asking!
+We need a lot of volunteers.
+Particularly important needs now are someone with project management skills to help organize and lead the team, someone to do community organizing/evangelism, dev leads to make libraries in various languages, testers to do cross platform testing, and more!
+Get in touch if you want to help.

 ## Lisp Related Questions

 #### How is this different from S-Expressions?